Washington Football Team vs. New York Giants NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Giants stats and trends

-- New York has played 16 games, with six wins against the spread.
+- New York has six wins against the spread in 16 games this season.

-- This season, the Giants have just two against the spread wins in eight games as an underdog of 7 points or more.
+- This season, the Giants have just two ATS wins in eight games as an underdog of 7 points or more.

-- New York's games this season have gone over the point total in 31.2% of its opportunities (five times in 16 games with a set point total).
+- New York has eclipsed the over/under in 31.2% of its opportunities this season (five times in 16 games with a set point total).

 - The Giants average 293.9 yards per game, 76.8 fewer yards than the 370.7 the Football Team give up.

-- When New York piles up over 370.7 yards, the team is 2-0 against the spread and 1-1 overall.
+- In games that New York churns out more than 370.7 yards, the team is 2-0 against the spread and 1-1 overall.

-- The Giants have turned the ball over 27 times this season, 11 more turnovers than the Football Team have forced (16).

 Home and road insights

-- In seven home games this year, New York has not gone over the total.
+- In seven home games this year, New York has not hit the over.

-- Washington is 3-5 overall, and 3-5 against the spread, on the road.
+- Away from home, Washington is 3-5 against the spread, and 3-5 overall.

 - This year, in five of eight away games Washington has gone over the total.